|

 About Our Group

-The Diablo Mountain Cloggers were formed in 1974 and are based in Walnut Creek, California.
+The Diablo Mountain Cloggers were formed in 1974 and have been based in Walnut Creek, California most of that time.
 They are an informal group of people, all ages, who enjoy clogging.
 Although members are usually adults, children and teens are welcome, also.
 Instructor and director of the club is Lois Elling, who has been with the group since its inception and teaching them since 1976.

 The club meets each Wednesday evening and dances and learns new and old clogging dances and steps.
 Each night there is dancing at easy to advanced level clogging.
-During the school year we dance at Walnut Heights Elementary School, 4064 Walnut Blvd., Walnut Creek.
-In the summer we are at the Danville Women's Club, 242 West Linda Mesa Ave., Danville.
+We currently dance every Wednesday evening 7:15-9:45 pm at the Danville Grange on Diablo Rd.
+Contact Lois for directions or more information.

 Although the classes include some traditional style clogging, most of the dancing is in the popular form of line dances, which are cued to the dancers.
 This way they can dance a large variety of dances without having to memorize the sequence.
 Once a few steps are learned, cloggers can do many dances to the cues.